visualizenews/corona/index.markdown

     Korea.
 Cyan square(s) is visible only when the data is available.
   hidden: false
   centered_title: false
-- template: text-blocks
-  title: But China was already fighting the virus, and South Korea was about to follow
-  image: ''
-  text_block: Official statements by the Chinese government to the World Health Organisation
-    reported that the first confirmed case had been diagnosed on **December 8**.
-However, according to a paper later published by _South China Morning Post_, the first case can be traced back to November 17.
-  hidden: false
 - template: chart
   show_title: false
   appearance: Full-screen
   hidden: false
-  title: Spacer Deaths
+  title: Spacer Quarantined
-  placeholder_id: deathSpacer
+  placeholder_id: quarantinedSpacer
-  object: deathSpacer
+  object: quarantinedSpacer
   centered_title: false
   introduction: ''
   explanation: ''
 - template: text-blocks
-  hidden: false
-  title: ''
+  title: But China was already fighting the virus, and South Korea was about to follow
   image: ''
-  text_block: |2-
+  text_block: |-
+    Official statements by the Chinese government to the World Health Organisation reported that the first confirmed case had been diagnosed on **December 8**.
+However, according to a paper later published by _South China Morning Post_, the first case can be traced back to November 17.

     Whether the early mid-November cases were undetected, unrecognized, or simply unreported, **China had already been dealing with COVID-19 for two months** when the emergency spread to the rest of the world.

     The first confirmed case in South Korea was announced on January 20.
 As of today, China's and South Korea's case histories are **the world's major benchmarks** in terms of epidemiological data, timeline and solutions.
 Experts are relying on the Chinese and South Korean cases to make forecasts and predictions about the emerging cases, including Italy.
-- template: chart
-  show_title: false
-  appearance: Full-screen
-  hidden: false
-  title: Spacer Recovered
-  placeholder_id: recoveredSpacer
-  object: recoveredSpacer
-  centered_title: false
-  introduction: ''
-  explanation: ''
-- template: text-blocks
-  hidden: false
-  text_block: |-

     We compared the confirmed cases of the three major Covid-19 epicenters in the world:

     * Hubei province (population 58,500,000): the area where the COVID-19 outbreak started, presumably in November 2019;
     * Daegu (population 2,489,802): the epicenter of the Korean contagion which started from the Shincheonji Church of Jesus sect, where the disease spread among members, in December 2019;
     * Lombardy (population 10,078,012): the epicenter of the Italian contagion, which had a major outbreak in February 2020.
-  title: ''
-  image: ''
+  hidden: false
 - template: chart
   show_title: false
   appearance: Centered